When mitigating bias is unfair: multiplicity and arbitrariness in algorithmic group fairness: Problem Statement

-We consider a model $f: \mathcal{X}\rightarrow \mathcal{Y}=\{0,1\}$ trained on dataset $X_{train} \subset \mathcal{X}$ to solely optimize some predictive performance metric (e.g. accuracy, F-1 score, etc.).
+For this purpose, we use 5 tabular datasets taken from the algorithmic fairness literature and described later in the paper.
+For each of them, we consider a model $f: \mathcal{X}\rightarrow \mathcal{Y}=\{0,1\}$ trained on dataset $X_{train} \subset \mathcal{X}$ to solely optimize some predictive performance metric (here accuracy).
 For the sake of clarity, we call~$f$ in the context of this work the \emph{biased} model.
-We also consider model $g$, trained on the same dataset $X_{train}$, with an additional fairness objective - i.e. given a protected binary attribute $S$, $g$ is trained to optimize both a predictive performance metric and a fairness criterion at the same time.
-Both criteria are evaluated over a validation set $X_{val}\subset \mathcal{X}$.
-We also note, when relevant, several concurrent fair classifiers $\{g_i \}_i$ trained on the same dataset.

-As discussed in our research questions, we look in depth at instances of the validation set $X_{val}$ whose predictions differ between the biased model $f$ and fair model $g$.
+We also consider a set of models $\mathcal{G}=\{g_i\}_i$, trained on the same dataset $X_{train}$, with an additional fairness objective, given a protected binary attribute $S$.
+The models $g_i$ are trained to optimize simultaneously accuracy and a fairness criterion (here either for Demographic Parity or Equalized Odds), using algorithms that are described later in the paper.
+All models are trained to achieve similar accuracy and fairness results (exact results in Table~\ref{tab:metrics} in Appendix), with these criteria being evaluated over a validation set $X_{val}\subset \mathcal{X}$.
+To analyse the disagreement between the models $g_i$, we focus on the subpopulations \emph{treated} in the debiasing process at test time, i.e. the individuals from $X_{val}$ whose predictions differ between the biased model $f$ and a fairer model $g_i$.
 We introduce the following notation for these instances:

-Figure \ref{fig:delta_example} shows a simplified example of the analysed setup.
-Given a fair model~$g$ replacing~$f$, $\Delta_g$ thus describes the set of individuals that is impacted by the implementation of fairness in the considered machine learning pipeline.